Payment of Wages: New Jersey

 - New Jersey law requires different pay frequencies for exempt and nonexempt employees.
 It also requires that employees be paid within a certain number of days after the end of each pay period.
 Penalties may be imposed for violating these requirements.
 See Pay Frequency.

 - The law specifies the types of deductions that may and may not be made from employees' pay.
 Penalties are imposed for noncompliance.
 See Permitted and Prohibited Wage Deductions.

 - All employees must be provided with a statement of pay deductions for each pay period in which deductions are made.
 Electronic pay statements are also permitted.
 Penalties apply for failure to provide pay statements.
 See Pay Statement Requirements.

 - Terminated employees must be paid within a certain amount of time, whether employment ends voluntarily or involuntarily.
 An exception applies to certain employees who are suspended due to a labor dispute.
-Payout of unused, accrued time, such as vacation and sick leave, generally depends on the employer's policies.
+If an employer provides vacation benefits to employees, accrued benefits must be administered uniformly on termination of employment as to all employees and according to established policy, employment agreement or union contract.
+An employer is not required to pay out any unused, accrued sick leave upon an employee's separation from employment, unless an employer policy or collective bargaining agreement requires it.
 Employers may face penalties for violating these requirements.
 See Termination Pay.

 - Wages due to deceased employees may only be paid to certain people in a certain order, and only if the individuals satisfy specific prerequisites.
 See Deceased Employee Wages.